With rivers, lakes, beaches and the Bay, Maryland has an incredible variety of places to enjoy water sports.

 For seasoned fishermen, there's no prize bigger than marlin, and if you're looking to bag some billfish, Ocean City, the White Marlin Capital of the World, is where you want to be.
 Legendary fighters, white marlin are plentiful off shore and over the canyons, but anglers will also find majestic blue marlin weighing half a ton, tuna and other great game fish.
 Looking for something new?
 Try salt water fly-fishing for shark, bluefish, bonito, and more.
 Ocean City definitely offers the right charter for you.

 Marlin may rule the sea, but when it comes to the bay, the rock are king.
 Rockfish, also known as striped bass, are prized not only for their tenacious fight, they're also one of the tastiest fish around.
 Firm and succulent with a clean flavor reminiscent of tuna, there's nothing as satisfying or refreshing as a tangy rockfish ceviche and a frosty beer after a day out on the bay.
 Catch a charter in the upper bay out of Middle River in Baltimore or right out of the Annapolis dock.
 On the Eastern Shore, head to Kent Island or Rock Hall.
-For middle and lower bay, try Deale, Solomons, or Point Lookout.
+For middle and lower bay, try Deale, Solomons, Point Lookout or Cobb Island.